edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 Information on all supported features can be found in the driver `documentation <https://hexdocs.pm/edgedb/EdgeDB.html#functions>`_.
 The ``mapper`` comment is used to define the module that will be used to map the result from EdgeDB to some other form.
-Our ``Ecto.Schema`` s support this with ``use EdgeDBEcto.Mapper`` expression at the top of the module definition.
+Our ``Ecto.Schema`` schemas support this with ``use EdgeDBEcto.Mapper`` expression at the top of the module definition.

 The queries for `getting the identity <get-identity-query_>`_ and `getting the user by ID <get-user-by-id-query_>`_ are quite similar to the